reasonml/reason-tools/README.md

 Download the extension at `TBD`.
 You will now be able to trigger the popup with `Alt+D` (TODO: check if this is configurable in the extensions page).
-This command will take the text you currently have selected, transfer it into a textarea, which is then translated into the corresponding text.
+This command will take the text you currently have selected and paste it into a conversion area which is then translated into the corresponding Reason/Ocaml text.
 Reason Tools will automatically convert between `.re`, `.ml`, `.rei`, and `.mli` text.

 ## Contribute